runarorama/runarorama.github.com/source/_posts/2014-03-19-monoid-morphisms-products-coproducts.markdown

   }
 {% endcodeblock %}

 But is there such a thing as a monoid _coproduct_?
-It's certainly not possible to build a monoid on `Either[A,B]` for monoids `A` and `B`.
-For example, what would be the `zero` of such a monoid?
+Could we just use `Either[A,B]` for monoids `A` and `B`?
+What would be the `zero` of such a monoid?
 And what would be the value of `Left(a) |+| Right(b)`?
-We could certainly choose an arbitrary rule, but not one that actually satisfies the monoid laws of associativity and unit.
+We could certainly choose an arbitrary rule, and we may even be able to satisfy the monoid laws, but would that mean we have a _monoid coproduct_?

-To resolve this, we need to know the precise meaning of _product_ and _coproduct_.
+To answer this, we need to know the precise meaning of _product_ and _coproduct_.
 These come straight from Wikipedia, with a little help from Cale Gibbard.

 A _product_ `M` of two monoids `A` and `B` is a monoid such that there exist homomorphisms `fst: M => A`, `snd: M => B`, and for any monoid `Z` and morphisms `f: Z => A` and `g: Z => B` there has to be a unique homomorphism `h: Z => M` such that `fst(h(z)) == f(z)` and `snd(h(z)) == g(z)` for all `z:Z`.
 In other words, the following diagram must commute: